daslu/BayesTheseus-PP/README.md

-NOTE: The repository is not very clean
+NOTE: The repository is not very clean, go to Theseus-PP repository for a cleaner version